-A Broker’s Agent cooperates with or is engaged by a Tenant’s Agent or Landlord’s Agent to assist in leasing property, but they do not work for the same firm as the Landlord’s Agent or Tenant’s Agent.
+A real estate Broker’s Agent cooperates with or is engaged by a Tenant’s Agent or Landlord’s Agent to assist in leasing real property, but they do not work for the same brokerage as the Landlord’s Agent or Tenant’s Agent.
 The Tenant and Landlord therefore do not have a direct relationship with the Broker’s Agent, and cannot provide instructions nor direction (except through their own Agent).
 This prevents the Tenant and Landlord from bearing liability for any acts of the Broker’s Agent.

-A Dual Agent may represent both the Tenant and Landlord if both parties grant their informed written consent.
+A Dual Agent may represent both the Tenant and Landlord if both parties grant advanced informed consent to dual agency.
 However, in such a dual agency situation, the Broker is unable to provide the full range of fiduciary duties to the Tenant and Landlord due to conflict of interest.
 By consenting to the dual agency relationship, both Tenant and Landlord waive their right to undivided loyalty.

 Dual Agent with Designated Sales Agent